snowplow/documentation/docs/getting-started-on-community-edition/what-is-deployed/index.md

 [RDB Loader](/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/index.md) is a set of applications that loads enriched events into Snowflake.

-Alternatively, for AWS you can shoose the newer [Snowflake Streaming Loader](/docs/pipeline-components-and-applications/loaders-storage-targets/snowflake-streaming-loader/index.md), which is a single application.
+Alternatively, for AWS you can choose the newer [Snowflake Streaming Loader](/docs/pipeline-components-and-applications/loaders-storage-targets/snowflake-streaming-loader/index.md), which is a single application.

 See the following Terraform modules for further details on the resources, default and required input variables, and outputs:
 * RDB Loader: